Fixed and Flooding Routing algorithms

 - Network Information Update Time: Continuous, Periodic, Major Load Change, Topology Change.

 - Random Routing

 Fixed Routing –

-- A route is selected for each source and destination pair of node in the network.
+- A route is selected for each source and destination pair of nodes in the network.

-- The route are fixed ; changes only if topology of the network changes.
+- The route is fixed; changes only if the topology of the network changes.

 - A Central routing matrix is created based on the least-cost path which is stored in the network control center

 - The matrix shows for each source-destination of the route, the identity of the next node on the route.

 - Drawback: If the network control center fails, then everything will collapse.
 Hence it is not reliable.